 In-hull transducer can transmit and receive through the hull.
 No holes or external objects to snag on a trailer.

 According to the folks at Airmar, who manufacture the vast majority of transducers, in-hull transducers are far more sensitive than mounting a standard transducer inside your hull, and perform as well as or better than comparable transducers installed outside the hull.
 They’re engineered to offset the signal-loss from passing through fiberglass, with built-in deadrise correction to aim the transducer’s beam straight down toward the bottom.

+Traditional sonar with fixed frequencies has not changed a lot.
+Digitally-processed images, sometimes called Broadband technology, have cleaned things up.
+You can still get 50kHz, 200kHz and other fixed frequencies.
 For maximum depth, use lower frequencies.
 For the greatest resolution, the least background noise on your screen, or the best view from a fast-moving boat, use higher frequencies.
-We recommend 200kHz for water depths up to 200' and 80kHz or 50kHz for deeper waters.
+If you’re using a traditional, single fixed frequency Broadband or digital sonar, we recommend 200kHz for water depths up to 200' and 80kHz or 50kHz for deeper waters.
 Dual frequency sonars combine low-frequency/high-frequency and wide/narrow beam operation to give anglers the advantages of both.